-- To garnish: lime wedges, cilantro, avocado or even our avocado lime crema!
+- To garnish: lime wedges, cilantro, sour cream, hot sauce avocado or even this yummy avocado lime crema!

 We suppose everyone had a different tolerance to spice, but we assume to most people's standards, these peppers are a touch spicy.
 We think they're kind of perfect though, and it's easy to modify the spice level, so don't worry!
 Like many of our recipes, we always remind people that you can always remove the seeds from the jalapeños to greatly decrease the spice.
 Leaving them out entirely is also an option.

 When it comes to the dry seasonings, we always recommend starting with about half the amount we suggest, then adding slowly to taste.
 One other thing we'd like to mention is that the amount of dairy in this recipe really cuts down on the spice level.

 You can always reserve some of the dry seasonings for after all of the cheese is added to the filling before adding in all of the dry seasonings.
 Truly though ,we think the spice level is just right, so if you like a little kick, you can just stick with our suggested amounts of chili powder, cumin and cayenne!
 Our suggested amounts are always just suggestions, and if you're nervous about it at all, season it to taste and build what you want.
 We're not judging you!

 Overall, we think that this is just one of those pork recipes that you will come back to time and time again to eat as your main course for the whole family!

 The Best Way To Prepare Poblano Peppers: